openlegend/core-rules/core/SRD.md

 ### Properties

 **Area** - An area weapon always makes multi-target area attacks of the listed size and shape and cannot be used for single-target attacks.
-These attacks do not incur the any of the disadvantage penalties associated with multi-target attacks.
+These attacks do not incur any of the disadvantage penalties associated with multi-target attacks.

 **Consumable** - A consumable weapon breaks the usual rules of not tracking inventory.
 Each one occupies an inventory slot and attacking with the weapon consumes it, not to be used again.